Mabuchi geometry of big cohomology classes with prescribed singularities: Non-pluripolar products on unibranch spaces

 Assume that $X$ has pure dimension $n$.
 Let $\varphi_1,\ldots,\varphi_n\in \PSH(X)\cap L^{\infty}_{\loc}(X)$.
 Then $\ddc\varphi_1\wedge\cdots\wedge\ddc\varphi_n$ is a Borel measure.
 We extend this measure by taking its completion.
 Then all quasi-Borel sets are measurable.

 \begin{theorem} Assume that $X$ is an open subspace of a compact unibranch Kähler space.
 Let $E\subseteq X$ be a subset.
-Then $E$ is negligible if{f} $E$ is pluripolar. \end{theorem} \begin{proof} We may assume that $X$ is reduced.
+Then $E$ is negligible if and only if $E$ is pluripolar. \end{theorem} \begin{proof} We may assume that $X$ is reduced.